The Global Indian Sunday, July 5 2026

 Chef Vivek Salunkhe | Global Indian

-(December 28, 2025) At Global Indian, we are drawn to ambition that doesn’t end with a one-way ticket.
-This year-end special celebrates chefs who built their craft in global food capitals; from Bangkok, New York, Washington D.C., France and Switzerland to Miami, Nantucket, Vancouver, Amsterdam, Bordeaux, Monaco, Abu Dhabi, Dubai, Doha and Antalya, and then chose to return to India to serve closer to home, carrying with them years of global culinary experience.
+(December 28, 2025) At Global Indian, we are drawn to ambition that does not end with a one-way ticket.
+This year-end special celebrates the Indian chef who built their craft in global food capitals from Bangkok, New York, Washington D.C., France, and Switzerland to Miami, Nantucket, Vancouver, Amsterdam, Bordeaux, Monaco, Abu Dhabi, Dubai, Doha, and Antalya and then chose to return to India to serve closer to home, carrying years of international culinary experience back to familiar soil.

-They didn’t come back to “settle.”
+These chefs did not come back to settle.
 They came back to apply international discipline, technique, and imagination to local towns and cities, creating restaurants and menus that honour where they began while raising the bar in the places they now serve.
-As part of our 2025 year-end special, we revisit some of the most compelling returnee chef journeys we covered this year.
-These are the stories of chefs who thrived abroad, absorbed global perspective, and came back to Indian towns and metros to build restaurants, mentor teams, and shape evolving food cultures.
+As part of our 2025 year-end special, we revisit the most compelling Indian chef returnee journeys we covered this year.
+These are the stories of chefs who thrived abroad, absorbed global perspective, and came home to Indian towns and metros to build restaurants, mentor teams, and shape evolving food cultures.

 Vardaan Marwah | Global Indian